danfuzz/samizdat/samizdat-0/README.md

   and dat.

 * io &mdash; I/O functions.
 This implements a minimal set of I/O operations.
-Depends on util and dat.
+Depends on util, dat, and const.

 * lang &mdash; Language parsing and execution engine.
 This implements translation from source text to executable code trees, as well as